-The authorized organizational representative (AOR) has authority for and responsibility to submit proposals.
-If an agency requires that a principal investigator submit their proposal directly, the PI is responsible for ensuring that they have obtained all appropriate approvals, including approval of the AOR.
+The authorized University representative has authority for and responsibility to submit the proposals.
+If an agency requires that a principal investigator submit his/her proposal directly, the PI is responsible for ensuring that s/he has obtained all appropriate approvals, including approval of the authorized signatory for the University.